Statement on Sport Premium Funding at Polperro School 2021-2022

 The impact of the sports funding is evident through:

-• 60 minutes of activity per day.
+• minimum of 30 minutes of activity per day.
 Daily Activity Menu created to enable children to monitor their minutes.

 • Wider range of sports clubs offered with increased pupil participation rates in these clubs

-• Increased SMSC skills through children taking the role of playground leaders and through the hosting of interschool tournaments with Upper Key Stage 2 children taking responsibility for running events
+• Increased SMSC skills through children taking the role of playground leaders and through Upper Key Stage 2 children taking responsibility for running events and leading activities such as sports day

-• Increased confidence in the teaching of PE by existing staff with increased knowledge of specific skills (in particular in gymnastics and swimming).
+• Increased confidence in the teaching of PE by existing staff with increased knowledge of specific skills (in particular in gymnastics, dance and orienteering).
 This will lead to sustainable improvements in provision and experience for pupils in years to come

 • Broad and balanced PE curriculum which is fully inclusive